How does this format work?

-More information about different pricing models that are available on our platform you can find in the ‘Pricing models’ section of our F.A.Q. for Advertisers.
+You can find more information about different pricing models available on our platform in the ‘Pricing models’ section of our F.A.Q. for Advertisers.

-What is more, you can always access creative requirements that will guide (such as allowed image formats and size).
+What is more, you can always access creative requirements (such as allowed image formats and size).
 You only need to click on an icon next to the ‘Upload’ button:

 While uploading an icon/creative, you can crop the original image so that only a certain part of it is shown in a push notification:

 The next important step of creating a Push notification campaign is setting the ‘User Activity’ level:

 In this section, you can set user activity levels for the push traffic sent to your campaign.
 We recommend creating 4 separate campaigns for each user activity level to see what works best on your offer: one for ‘High’, the second one for ‘Medium’, the third one for ‘Low', and the fourth one for 'Remnant’.
 This will help you test out how effective your campaign/offer campaign will be in different settings and, thus, it will help further optimize your campaigns.